acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 * Delivering cross-chain messages takes time.
 * To ensure safety and all the data are synced and consistent between different blockchains.

-### **Where are my harvested CAKE rewards?**
+### **Where are my harvested ADE rewards?**

-Your harvested CAKE will be distributed on BNB Smart Chain.
-Please switch the blockchain network in your wallet to check the balance of CAKE.
+Your harvested ADE will be distributed on BNB Smart Chain.
+Please switch the blockchain network in your wallet to check the balance of ADE.

 ### **I can't harvest because my wallet doesn't support switching between different blockchains!**

 Please try using a different wallet app that supports multichain and chain switching.

-Please note that staking and unstaking LP tokens will also harvest all the earned CAKE to your wallet on BNB Smart Chain.
-Therefore if you don't want to use a different wallet app, simply stake more, or unstake a tiny amount of LP tokens to harvest your earned CAKE.
+Please note that staking and unstaking LP tokens will also harvest all the earned ADE to your wallet on BNB Smart Chain.
+Therefore if you don't want to use a different wallet app, simply stake more, or unstake a tiny amount of LP tokens to harvest your earned ADE.

 ### Are there any fees when I do crosschain farming?